Julynx/cursely/README.md

 Resolution files contain all the mods and their dependencies for a modpack, fixed to the specific versions downloaded by the installer when the build was created.
-This enables reproducible builds, providing the option to replicate the exact same modpack in the future and preventing the incompatibilities that can arise as mods get updated and their versions change over time.
+This enables reproducible builds, providing the option to replicate the exact same modpack in the future, preventing the incompatibilities that can arise as mods get updated and their versions change over time.

 <br>